pszujewski/ostep/README.md

 The page table data structure is composed of a page table entry (PTE).
 In x86 architecture, a 32-bit PTE has a few key bits that convey information about the page.
 For example, a read/write bit conveys if the page can be read and or written to.
 A user/ supervisor bit conveys if a user-mode process can access the memory page.
 There are a few bits that determine how hardware caching works, there is a "present" bit that conveys if the page has been "swapped" to disk or resides in memory currently.
 An "accessed bit" to convey if the page has been used recently, a dirty bit, and also the Page Frame Number (PFN) itself which might be many bits long based on the total number of addresses avaialble in the system.

 ## Homework

+Steps to translate a virtual address to a physical address

+1. Calculate total number of pages in the address space.
+   Total = Address space size / Page size
+   Then solve 2^x == Total, where x is the number of bits required to represent PTE index in the VA.
+   Example for a 16K address space:
+   (16 \* 1024) / (1024 \* 4) === 4
+   2^x = 4 -> x == 2, so 2 bits are required for the PTE index.

+2. Calculate the total size of a virtual address in the address 2^x = Total space of address space, where x is number of bits in a virtual address.
+   For example:
+   2^14 == 16384 (16K or 16 \* 1024), so 14 bit VAs in a 16K address space.

+3. Translate a virtual address to binary and retrieve PTE 0x00003229 -> 11 001000101001 -> idx === 3
+   idx | offset

+4. Match idx to PTE index and get PTE
+   Page Table (from entry 0 down to the max size)
+   [ 0] 0x8000000c
+   [ 1] 0x00000000
+   [ 2] 0x00000000
+   [ 3] 0x80000006

+5. Validate PTE
+   0x80000006 from index 3 (11) -> 10000000000000000000000000000110
+   Highest order bit is "1", so it's valid

+6. Use lowest order bits to obtain physical address 0110 | 001000101001 -> (decimal 25129)
+   PFN | offset